craigc-2002/Rover/README.md

 This is interfaced with using the [HC-SR04_mbed_lib](https://github.com/craigc-2002/HC-SR04_mbed_lib).

 # Using the code
-`main.cpp` contains driver code that follows a line on the ground.
+`main.cpp` contains driver code that drives in a straight line, detects obstacles and attempts to drive round them.
-Obstacle detection is not implemented in this program.
+Line following is not implemented in this program.

 ## Building in Keil Studio
 - To build or edit the code, clone this repository into a new project in Keil Studio (File > Clone > enter `https://github.com/craigc-2002/Rover`).